type,'home') !== false) { $hometype = true; } ?>

 Welcome to the School of Public Health – London.

-Whether you are considering a career in public health, planning to apply for public health training in London, or are an existing London registrar or supervisor, we hope you will find the information on our webpages useful.
+Whether you're exploring a career in public health, preparing to apply for training in London, or already part of our community as a registrar or supervisor, we hope our webpages provide valuable information.

-Generic training-related guidelines and resources can be found on the NHS England – London support portal Support : PGMDE Support Portal (hee.nhs.uk).
+For training-related guidelines and resources, visit the NHS England – London PGMDE Support Portal.

 Meet the Team